ShiftyKitty/Cathals-Playground/README.md

 12/03/2021
-Following testing and peer review with tutor Dick Vlaanderen, the following issues have now come to my attention.
+From testing and peer review with tutor Dick Vlaanderen, the following issues have now come to my attention.
 - Email text area on contact form accepts any text and not specifically email only...
 Has now been fixed.
 - Horizontal scroll bar appearing when reduce screen size.
 Will test on mobile and tablet devices to check...
 Has now been fixed.
 - Schedule & Pricing section looks cluttered.
 Will attempt to add collapsible options similar to FAQ section where user clicks on day an schedule appears.

+15/03/2021
+- Schedule & Pricing section has now been altered to add collapsible display options for each day of the week.
+Looks considerably better and helps create further engagement with project.

 <br>